huytrao/RAG-Personal-Diary-Chatbot/README.md

 # RAG Personal Diary Chatbot

 ## 🚀 Try the Live Demo
+ Have you ever forgotten an important memory and wished you could easily find it again?
+ Would you like to see how your mood changes day by day?
+ Do you set goals but often forget them or struggle to see how much progress you’ve made?
+ Are you curious to explore your hidden habits, emotions, and the story of your own life?
+ Start your journey today — let Diary AI help you capture memories, track progress, and discover yourself.
 **[Experience the RAG Personal Diary Chatbot on Hugging Face Spaces](https://huggingface.co/spaces/huytrao123/Diary-chatbot-RAG)**

 ## 📸 Project Screenshots